Delaying your retirement

 Do I have to retire straight away?

 The law has changed.
-Now, unless there is a valid reason - for instance you or another persons' safety, no one can make you retire when you reach 65, 70, or even 80.
+Now, unless there is a valid reason - for instance for yours or another persons' safety or if your occupation is subject to a compulsory retirement age - no one can make you retire when you reach 65, 70, or even 80.
 For some people, delaying their retirement past the 'normal' retirement age might be a benefit financially as well as emotionally.
 For others, reaching 60 or 65 is something they've dreamed of.
 You are much more in control of when you retire now, than in previous years.

 How quickly you retire will depend on you and your employer.
 It may be possible to go part-time, depending on your circumstances, it may not.
 But for many people, working reduced hours is an excellent way to make the transition into retirement, without it being so final.

 Do I have to take my State Pension straight away?

 Not if you don't want to.
 The UK Government do not insist that you claim your State Pension straight away – even though it decides your State Pension Age.

 What happens if I delay taking my State Pension?

 Deferring your State Pension could increase the payments you get when you decide to claim it.
 Any extra payments you get from deferring could be taxed.

 The amount of extra State Pension you could depends on when you reach State Pension age.